rmtzcx/rhce/RHCSA_RHCE.md

   * !NUMBER
   * !STRING

-There some useful environment variables:
+There some useful environment variables (with my current settings):

-  * HISTCONTROL
-  * HISTFILE
+  * HISTCONTROL=ignoreboth
-  * HISTSIZE
+  * HISTSIZE=10000
-  * HISTTIMEFORMAT
+  * HISTTIMEFORMAT='%F %T '

 The history command has interesting options: